saeedmehr/Algorithms-Data-Structures/example/README.md

 A program that determines whether the input word is palindrome or not. a palindrome word is word that can be read from left or right and be the same.

+* E8
+If the word of if the number of uppercase letters are greater than the number of lowercase letters, wrtie the whole word in capital letters, otherwise the whole word will be written in lowercase letters.